orientechnologies/orientdb-docs/SQL-Match.md

 The general rule is the following:
 - ```while``` condition defines if next traversal has to be executed (it is evaluated also at level zero, on the origin node)
-- ```where``` condition defines if the current element (the origin node at the zero iteration, the right node on iteration > 0) has to be returned as a result of the traversal
+- ```where``` condition defines if the current element (the origin node at the zero iteration, the right node on iteration > 0)
+Has to be returned as a result of the traversal

 An example to understand: suppose you have a genealogical tree and you are interested in having a person, his grandfather, the gradnfather of this grandfather and so on; so saying that the person is at level zero, his parents are at level 1, his grandparents are at level 2 and so on, you are interested in all ancestors at even level (level % 2 == 0)

-This query does the trick
+This query does the trick:

 ```sql
 MATCH {